topocm/topocm_content/src/w0_background/band_structures.md

 We can even solve an N site ring (triangle being $N=3$).
 The trick is a neat theorem called Bloch's theorem.
 To understand this model in the context of the tight-binding approximation, let us consider electrons in a crystal.
 The defining property of a crystal is that the atomic positions repeat in a periodic manner in space.
-We can account for ALL the atoms in the crystal by first identifying a group of orbitals labelled by $l$ called the **unit-cell**.
+We account for ALL the atoms in the crystal by first identifying a group of orbitals labelled by $l$ called the **unit-cell**.
 We construct the crystal by translating the unit cell by a discrete set of vectors called lattice vectors to $n$.
-By combining the unit cell and the lattice vectors, we can construct positions $a=(l,n)$ of all the orbitals in the crystal.
+By combining the unit cell and the lattice vectors, we  construct positions $a=(l,n)$ of all the orbitals in the crystal.
 For our example of an atomic ring of size $N$, the index $l$ wouldn't be needed since there is only one orbital per unit-cell and $n$ would take values $1$ to $N$.
 In a three-dimensional crystal, $n=(n_x,n_y,n_z)$ would be a vector of integers.